tomjoht/tomjoht.github.io/_restapicourse/restapi2_0.md

 The response contains these elements:

 surfreport:

- - surfheight (time: feet)
+* surfheight (time: feet)
- - wind (time: kts)
+* wind (time: kts)
- - tide (time: feet)
+* tide (time: feet)
- - water temperature (time: F degrees)
+* water temperature (time: F degrees)
- - recommendation - string ("Go surfing!", "Surfing conditions okay, not great", "Not today -- try some other activity.".
+* recommendation - string ("Go surfing!", "Surfing conditions okay, not great", "Not today -- try some other activity."

 The recommendation is based on an algorithm that takes optimal surfing conditions, scores them in a rubric, and includes one of three responses.

 Sample format:

 ```
 {